GMT watches – Enoksen Watch Company

 The first GMT watch to allow for dual timezone timekeeping was the stunning Glycine Airman, which has two 24-hour hands, a minute hand and a second hand.
 Furthermore it had a rotating 24-hour bezel which could be regulated by unscrewing the second crown located at 4 o’clock.
 There you go - three timezones at the same time!

 It was however not Glycine that gave GMT watches their wider appeal.
-Pan Am were the pioneers of long distance flights and they had a natural requirement for watches that could provide their pilots with crucial information about time.
+Pan Am were the pioneers of long distance flights and they had a requirement for watches that could provide their pilots with crucial information about time as they travelled through the different timezones.
 Rolex was approached and in 1954 they answered the call with the GMT-Master - a now iconic watch which is probably the first thing you think about if you hear the word ‘GMT’.
 Unlike the Airman, the GMT-Master had a 12-hour hand and a 24-hour hand, and you didn’t need to unlock the rotating bezel - it simply moved bi-directionally in one-hour increments.

 Since the introduction of the Rolex GMT-Master, which is visually almost identical to the Submariner (probably not a coincidence), it has been the symbol of wanderlust and the good life, jetting across multiple timezones.
 Most major watch brands have since embraced the GMT concept and offered their take on a multi-time zone watch.
 It is however Rolex that leads the way, and over the years the GMT-Master has evolved both technically and visually, and can be had in various materials and with various bezel colours.